mjordan/islandora_riprap/README.md

 ![no failed fixity events](docs/fixity_events_report_no_failures.png)

-If failed events exist, the report will contain the number of events per month:
+If failed events exist, the report will inidcate the number of events per month:

 ![failed fixity events](docs/fixity_events_report_failures.png)